codebypol/NLP-OT/README.md

 # NLP-OT

-This repository contains the work done during a research project by Paul Mortamet and Adrien Lagesse, supervized by Dr. François Yvon.
+This repository contains the work done during a research project.

 The ***main.ipynb*** notebook contains the final report and the code that we used to get our results and the changes that we tested.